 ‘Ask the Expert’ is a series that breaks down the tools, tech, and trends you’ve been hearing about in the trade pubs and around the office.
 We ask our in-house experts the tough questions and write up the answers in bite-sized pieces for your reading pleasure.

 Last month, we explored header bidding.
 This month’s topic?
 Connected TV.
 We brought in Heather Robertson, Centro’s Director of Video, to give us the breakdown.

 In the simplest terms, what is Connected TV?

-If Connected TV is considered Advanced TV, then can you explain what Advanced TV is and how it differs from traditional TV?
+If Connected TV is also considered Advanced TV, can you explain what Advanced TV is and how it differs from traditional TV?

-How does Centro define Programmatic TV and Addressable TV, and how is that different from Connected TV?
+How does Centro define Programmatic TV and Addressable TV, and how are those terms different from Connected TV?

-We define Programmatic TV as an automated, data-driven method of planning and buying linear TV advertising, which can include TV spot placements within cable, satellite, and/or broadcast inventory.
+We define Programmatic TV as an automated, data-driven method of planning and buying linear TV advertising.
+This can include TV spot placements within cable, satellite, and/or broadcast inventory.

 Addressable TV is the ability to deliver targeted TV ads on a household-by-household basis via cable, satellite and telco set-top boxes.
 In theory, different households watching the same TV program could be served entirely different TV spots through the use of dynamic ad insertion.

-The differences between these terms is confusing because you can buy some Connected TV and Addressable TV inventory programmatically, and you could argue that targeting on Connected TV is addressable.
+The difference between these terms is confusing, because you can buy some Connected TV and Addressable TV inventory programmatically, and you could argue that targeting on Connected TV is addressable.
 Because of overlap with some of these terms, they often end up being used interchangeably, so it’s important for media buyers, sellers, and advertisers to talk through definitions and ensure they’re speaking the same language.